ParallelMaths/parallel/pages/teachers.md

 ## Certificates and diplomas

-Students can earn certificates each year for completing Parallelograms and attending maths circles, and when they leave at age 16 or 18 they will receive their graduation diploma, which will document everything they have achieved in the Parallel Universe.
+Students can earn certificates each year for completing Parallelograms and attending maths circles, and when they leave at age 16 they will receive their graduation diploma, which will document everything they have achieved in the Parallel Universe.

 ## How do teachers make the most of the Parallel Universe?